sps1112/sps1112.github.io/_posts/2021-05-3-GraphicsNShader.md

 engine: "OpenGL API, GLFW"
 language: "C++, GLSL"
 platform: "PC"
 description: "Lead mentor for summer project on Real-time computer graphics and shader writing.
-Designed an improved version of the OpenGL renderer project and overhauled code for user-friendly experience"
+Designed an improved version of the OpenGL renderer project and overhauled code for user-friendly experience."
 image: "/assets/projects/gs5.png"
 ---

-Introduction to Graphics and Shaders was a summer project offered by GameDev Society, IITK as part of SnT Summer Projects 2022.
+Introduction to Graphics and Shaders was a summer project offered by the GameDev Society, IITK, as part of SnT Summer Projects 2022.
 I acted as the lead mentor of the project.
 It was aimed to teach students about real-time computer graphics and shader writing through regular meetups and assignments where they worked on extending a 3D renderer with features of their own.

 - Source: <a href="https://github.com/studiocentauri/graphics-and-shaders-22">studiocentauri/graphics-and-shaders-22</a>

-The 3D Renderer for the project was built on OpenGL using GLFW for window context and ImGUI was used to create GUI windows.
-This is a new and improved version of the 3D Renderer which I already built as a self-project(<a href="/opengl-renderer/">OpenGL Renderer</a>).
-You should access it regarding information on the features of the Renderer and its low level code implementation.
+The 3D Renderer for the project was built on OpenGL using GLFW for window context, and ImGUI was used to create GUI windows.
+This is a new and improved version of the 3D Renderer which I had already built as a self-project(<a href="/opengl-renderer/">OpenGL Renderer</a>).
+You should refer to it for information on the features of the Renderer and its low-level code implementation.

 <img class="article-screenshot" src="/assets/projects/gs2.png" alt=""/>

-This new renderer was by developed from scratch by a team of 3 programmers including myself.
-We analyzed and reinvented the previous renderer using much less code and better compatability across various systems.
-We used insight and features from the existing codebase to write and this resulted in a cleaner and easier to understand library.
-This version of the renderer is aimed to give a more user-friendly experience while the code is also optimised for faster implementation of subsequent features.
+This new renderer was developed from scratch by a team of 3 programmers, including myself.
+We analyzed and reinvented the previous renderer using much less code and better compatibility across various systems.
+We used insights and features from the existing codebase to create a cleaner and easier-to-understand library.
+This version of the renderer is aimed at giving a more user-friendly experience while the code is also optimized for faster implementation of subsequent features.

-The project has uses CMake build system for building the renderer.
-It allows for easy switching of build target and builds via a common renderer library.
-The CMake is also adjusted for files needed to build the library with the various types of project files being grouped based on type.
+The project uses CMake build system for building the renderer.
+It allows for easy switching of build targets and builds via a common renderer library.
+The CMake is also adjusted for files needed to build the library, with the various types of project files being grouped based on type.

 <div class="code-container">
 <pre class="code-block">